jeredbare/paradigm/README.md

 # Paradigm

 ## About
+Paradigm wanted to provide a web interface for the results that Amass outputs to json from the enumeration command and display what domains may respond to a HTTP GET request.
+The 200 responses will then be calculated into a score and reported back to the user.
+Amass is an Open Source DNS Recon and Enumeration tool developed by the talented [Jeff Foley](https://twitter.com/jeff_foley).
+The user can then compare the results reported from the Amass json file to the previous scan, local CMDB, and asset lists.

+This tool is geared towards to those who may not feel comfortable with the commandline and/or would like an interface to see the json output.

 ### Purpose
 Paradigm provides an user interface to analyze the json output from `enum` command from Amass.
 The goal of this project is to notify Security and IT teams of assets they may not know is open to the internet.
 Hence, we've built in a scoring system to check the HTTP Response codes of all assets found from the `enum` command from Amass.